YosaiProject/yosai/README.md

 APACHE SHIRO VERSION USED
 -----------------------------------------------------------------------
-Yosai vX.X.X is as of Apache Shiro 2.0 Alpha, Revision 1673475
+Yosai vX.X.X is as of Apache Shiro 2.0 Alpha, Revision xxxxxx